Vegan Coffee Cake

-- Cocoa powder — I like to add a bit of cocoa powder to the filling to give it a darker color.
-It’s not enough to add flavor, but the drama it adds between layers of coffee cake is amazing.
+- Cocoa powder — I like adding cocoa powder to the filling to give it a darker color.
+It’s not enough to add flavor, but the drama it adds between layers of coffee cake is fantastic.

-- Flour — We’ll be using all-purpose flour for the filling, the topping, and the cake itself.
+- Flour — We’ll use all-purpose flour for the filling, the topping, and the cake.